bitterjug/vim-tagbar-ctags-elm/README.md

 ## Bugs and limitations

 * Only top level function definitions (with no white space before the function name) define scopes for nesting.
 E.g. in the screen shot above the `_` binding is defined in a let expression in one of the cases further down in the `updateField` function.
+* The regexps asumes your source is laid out according to [elm-format](https://github.com/avh4/elm-format).
+* Does not set the module as a scope, becase it's _hard_ to parse significant whitespace with regular expressions.
+We don't know when functions end (to pop the scope) so instead we _set_ the scope at the start of each new top-level function.
+If the module were a containing scope, the first top level function would clear it out.
 * Doesn't distinguish functions by airity.

-* can't  (yet) parse constructors in argument lists, hence this doesn't show up as a function: renderResult ( n, r ) = ...

-* We don't set the modules as a scope, becase it's _hard_ to parse significant whitespace with regular expressions.
-We don't know when functions end (to pop the scope) so instead we _set_ the scope at each new top level function.
-If the module were a containing scope, the first top level function would clear it out.
+We [talked about this](https://github.com/kbsymanz/ctags-elm/issues/4); it doesn't seem like a good idea.

 ## Relationship to other projects